JMorado/NanoMC/README.md

-NanoMC is a software for the simulation of Lennard-Jones fluids inside nanotubes.
+NanoMC is a software that simulates Lennard-Jones fluids inside nanotubes.

 ### Features: